 Available Monday to Friday from 9am until 7pm

+Gas is one of the most widely used products in our home.
+So, why is it so expensive?
+Well, the short answer is it doesn’t have to be.
+The long answer is this article.
 Here, we’ll look at how gas prices are calculated, who sets the price of gas, and what events could affect future gas prices.
-If you’re concerned about your gas bills at present and in the future, you owe it to yourself to read on…
+If you’re concerned about your gas bills at present and in the future, keep reading!

 Who sets gas prices?